manel1874/QSHY/hammingDistance/README.md

 In [stringSearch](stringSearch/README.md) we explain the integration of the four building blocks of QSHY (libscapi, mpc-benchmark, cbmc-gc and HQOT).
-Here we present the main functionality used in the [UPGMA](../UPGMA) algorithm for DNA sequences: [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance).
+Here we present very briefly the coding idea of the main functionality used in the [UPGMA](../UPGMA) algorithm for DNA sequences: [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance).

 ## ANSI-C code